 How The Council Works

-Read about how the council operates, how decisions are made and the procedures followed.
-Councillors make decisions about the services that the council provides at meetings which you can attend.
+Read about how the Council operates, how decisions are made and the procedures followed.
+Councillors make decisions about the services that the Council provides at meetings which you can attend.

 Boston Borough Council is made up of 30 councillors.
 Each councillor is elected to represent an area in the district (called a ward) for a period of four years.
 Some wards have more than one councillor to represent them and elections are usually held every four years at the beginning of May.
 Councillors come from all walks of life.
 Some are retired but many others have full time jobs.
 They are volunteers who represent the interests of local people.
-The next borough council election will take place in 2027.
+The next Borough Council election will take place in 2027.
 The borough is divided into 15 wards.
 Click on the Your Councillors link for further details of councillors (in wards).

 Councillors are democratically accountable to electors of their ward.
-The overriding duty of councillors is to the whole community, which the borough council serves, but they have a special duty to their constituents including those who did not vote for them.
+The overriding duty of councillors is to the whole community, which the Borough Council serves, but they have a special duty to their constituents including those who did not vote for them.
 They represent your interests, set priorities and allocate how money will be spent on your local services.

 Councillors are not paid for their work, but they are entitled to claim for allowances based on recommendations of an independent remuneration panel.
 The details of these allowances are published annually.